Montréal – City Unique

 Surrounding UQAM (Université du Québec à Montréal) and lower Saint-Denis Street, is known for its theatres, artistic atmosphere, cafés, and boutiques.

 Start at the corner of St. Laurent & Sherbrooke and start walking north (head south and you are in Montreal's red light district if you wish).
 Montreal's original ethnic melting spot there are lots of trendy restaurants along here as well as the plentiful lower priced restaurants and cafés on the pedestrian streets of Prince Arthur and Duluth.
 Intriguing shops abound here too.
-Just below Sherbrooke on St. Laurent is the Just for Laughs Museum devoted to comedy.
 On St. Laurent north of Pine is Schwartz's (Montreal Hebrew Delicatessen is the official name) where there are always line ups for the fabled smoked meat (forget about cholesterol for one meal - order it medium and be sure to get a side order of fries and sours-try the Black Cherry drink instead of coke).

 Start at the corner of Mont Royal & St. Denis and head either south or north on St. Denis.
 Originally bohemian and Latin, this area has lots of shops and restaurants.
 A nice place for a late meal (till 3 AM) is L'Express.